Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Other Modded Instances - Can I keep my other modded setups while playing Uranium Fever?**
   - Yes.
 Uranium Fever is self-contained in the Stock New Vegas folder and won’t interfere with other setups.

+- **Overwolf - Can I use Overwolf with Uranium Fever?
+  - No. Overwolf causes the game to crash.

 - **Pagefile - Should I increase the pagefile size for New Vegas?**
   - No. Fallout: New Vegas has a 3.9GB memory limit, so increasing the pagefile won’t prevent memory-related crashes.